 Andrea Seccafien, 2016 Canadian national champion over 5,000m, is back in Canada for the Canadian Track and Field Championships next weekend.
 Seccafien relocated from Toronto to Melbourne, Australia last September and joined the world class training group, Melbourne Track Club.

-Seccafien hasn’t been home since leaving nine months ago, and in honour of her homecoming we created the game Melbourne versus Australia.
+Seccafien hasn’t been home since leaving nine months ago, and in honour of her homecoming we created the game Melbourne versus Toronto.
 Here are her answers:

 Coffee – Melbourne versus Toronto?